nexr/ceph/doc/radosgw/lineage.rst

 - ``rgw_lineage_record_external_out``: Enable external_out recoding to the backend system.
 The default value is "false".
 - ``rgw_lineage_backend``: Type of backend linenage system.
 Supported type: atlas.
 The default value is "atlas".

-Using apache atlas as backend lineage management systeg
+Using apache atlas as backend lineage management system
 =================================================

 When ``rgw_lineage_backend`` is "atlas", the apache atlas could be a backend lineage management system.